aiekick/InAppGpuProfiler/README.md

 - Compatible with MacOs, Linux, Windows
 - Scopped queries functions
 - can open profiling section in sub windows
-- can open profiling section in the same windows and get a breadcrumb trail to go basck to parents
+- can open profiling section in the same windows and get a breadcrumb trail to go back to parents

 ## Warnings :
 - the circular vizualization is in work in progress state. dont use it for the moment